jcbantuelle/wow-ah-database-builder/README.md

 # Customizing

 `wow-items-db.csv` contains a list of items in the format `[id, name]`.
-Adjust accordingly to suit your own needs or replace entirely with a new file that matches that format.
+Modify as desired or replace entirely with a new file that matches that format.

 `build-ah-database.rb` is the script that applies filter criteria to the full item list and generates `ah-items.csv`.
 Adjust accordingly to suit your own needs.